- Live Rates

 Sammamish Mortgage offers FHA loans for home buyers across Washington State.
-We’re a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
+We’re a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon since 1992.
 We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have any questions or are ready to apply for a home loan.

 Home buyers are often drawn to the FHA mortgage program due to the low interest rates, low closing costs and generally attractive loan terms.
 However, there will come a time when many who have an FHA mortgage will want to refinance.

 The HARP program was introduced years ago as a means to help homeowners who were either underwater on their mortgage or had little to no equity in their homes.
 But this program is no longer in effect.
 But a replacement still is – the HLRO program – which may still help with refinancing and may come with easier qualifications.